TL;DR

 1 Introduction

-Yesterday, I came across a Hacker News thread for a blog post that describes how to move all development tools to a virtual machine and only run the GUI of Visual Studio Code on the host.
+Yesterday, I came across a blog post that describes how to move all development tools to a virtual machine and only run the GUI of Visual Studio Code on the host.
 This setup is enabled by Microsoft’s Remote Development extensions that also let you run most extensions inside the VM instead of on the host.

 However, there is one part about the post that stood out to me: